-Sometimes, when you travel, you just want to stay put.
-And when it comes to staying put on the Italian seaside that is when a visit Forte Dei Marmi is in order.
+Sometimes, when you travel, you want to stay put.
+And when it comes to staying put on the Italian seaside, a visit to Forte Dei Marmi is in order.

 Where Is Forte Dei Marmi?

 Pronounced “Four-tay Day Mar-mee,” it is a seafront resort town in Northern Tuscany in the Province of Lucca.
 The name translates to “Fort of Marble,” referring to the fort in the middle of town and the marble quarries in the nearby Apuan Alps.
 Known as the Lorenese Fort and called the fortino, the historic defense building is a city landmark.
 The quarries were put on the map when Michelangelo used their famed Carrara marble for Florence‘s San Lorenzo Basilica.

 Forte dei Marmi is a luxury destination on the Versilia coast of Tuscany, Italy.
 It's known for its beautiful beaches, high-end shopping, and vibrant nightlife.
 The town is a popular summer retreat for both Italians and international tourists.

 Well, it's all relative.
 While ultra-luxury destinations with sprawling 5-star hotels like the Italian Riviera, the Amalfi Coast, and Capri are more expensive, Forte Dei Marmi is generally a pricier beach town in Italy.
 Our guests usually spend more than €500 per night for lodging and €100 per day for beach clubs in high season.

 If you like to be in the mix of it all, then definitely visit in in the height of the beach season when the festivals, restaurants, and activities are at all time high.
 The beach season begins around Easter and extends until late September.

 While it does have history, a visit to Forte dei Marmi it’s less about marble and more about the beach and its stylish atmosphere these days.